emrealtinok/sudoku_solvers/README.md

 File Name: SudokuDenseNet.ipynb

 I also wanted to see if neural networks can learn to solve Sudoku puzzles.
-I used TensorFLow and Google Colab to have access to their GPUs.
+I used TensorFlow and Google Colab to have access to their GPUs.

 I imported 3 million puzzles to train my model from this website: https://www.kaggle.com/radcliffe/3-million-sudoku-puzzles-with-ratings